ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 a particularly gnarly problem that downloadable tools like Selenium, Cypress, and Puppeteer can take off your hands.
 For mobile, there are tools like HeadSpin and Detox.

- e key tradeoff of end-to-end tests, in the real world, is reliability.
+The key tradeoff of end-to-end tests, in the real world, is reliability.
 At least at the time of writing, reliable web end-to-end tests are still some - what elusive; the nature of how the browser renders means race conditions occur very easily by accident.
 Building a reliable web end-to-end test suite requires considerable care, attention to detail, and maintenance.

- e payoff, though, is not insubstantial, as it's possible to create very high test coverage and very high confidence in functionality of user-facing
+The payoff, though, is not insubstantial, as it's possible to create very high test coverage and very high confidence in functionality of user-facing

 flows with e2e test suites. ere are several companies, including testim.